5g-media/incubator-openwhisk-deploy-kube/docs/k8s-gpu-prerequisites.md

 ### Pull large GPU runtime images

 GPU runtime images are large.
 When GPU action is being invoked for the first time, OpenWhisk invoker pulls them out from docker hub.
-Depending on your network condition this can take fairly amount of time and causes timeouts for the action invocation.
-In oder to avoid this, pull the following images in all GPU kubernetes nodes.
+Depending on your network conditions this can take a fairly amount of time and can cause timeouts for the action invocation.
+In oder to avoid this, pull the following images in advance, by invoking these commands from all of your GPU nodes.

 ```
 sudo docker pull docker5gmedia/python3dscudaaction